 Check out what happened with Kurtis Cambell experiencing Onix Outbreak by clicking the link given.

-Onix partnered with TeXtreme, a Sweden-based company, who aims to lighten down the weight of the paddle and close up its atom to make it more resilient.
-This was the technology Onix used in Outbreak, making it the lightest pickleball paddle for spin–providing ultimate finesse and control.
+The spin we played with that quite different, which took us full-fledged 3-day research where we discovered that Onix partnered with TeXtreme, a Sweden-based company, that aims to lighten down the weight of the paddle and close up its atom to make it more resilient.
+This was the technology Onix used in Outbreak, making it the lightest pickleball paddle for a spin–providing ultimate finesse and control.

-Being standard size, it’s further improvised with an increase in ⅛” in width and 0.5 inches in length, to give you extra surface area and larger sweet spot.
+Being standard size, it’s further improvised with an increase in ⅛” in width and 0.5 inches in length, which gave us the extra surface area and larger sweet spot.
 Elongated handles, in the meantime, serve as the cherry on top, making it a complete cake for quality conscious spinners!